MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 [!INCLUDE [temp](../../boards/includes/version-all.md)]

-Iteration paths, also referred to as *sprints*, support assignment of work items to time-box intervals.
+Iteration Paths, also referred to as *sprints*, support assignment of work items to time-box intervals.
 You define iteration paths at the project level, and then each team selects the paths that they want to use.
+Iteration paths are a shared resource used by all teams that select them.
 You can create a flat set of iteration paths or a hierarchy of paths to support releases, sub-releases, and sprints.

 [!INCLUDE [temp](../../boards/includes/list-sprint-dependent-tools.md)]

 For information about naming restrictions and limits placed on addition of Iteration Paths, see [About areas and iterations, Naming restrictions](about-areas-iterations.md#name-restrictions).

+> [!TIP]
+> If all you need to do is change the iteration dates, you can do that quickly as shown in [Change sprint dates](../../boards/sprints/define-sprints.md).
+However, if you need to define the iteration paths and tree structure, then follow the guidance provided in this article.

+<a name="permissions"></a>

 ## Prerequisites

-<a name="permissions"></a>

 - To add an iteration path to a project, you must be a member of the **Project Administrators** group.
 If you don't have a project yet, [create one now](../projects/create-project.md).
-- To add an iteration path under the root node or to edit or delete any child node, you must be a member of the **Project Administrators** group.
-For more information about acquiring these permissions, see [Set permissions at the project- or collection-level](../security/set-project-collection-level-permissions.md).
+By default, the user who created the project has these permissions set.
 - To add, edit, and manage iteration paths under a node, you must have one or more of the following permissions set to **Allow** for the node that you want to manage: **Create child nodes**, **Delete this node**, **Edit this node**, and **View permissions for this node**.
-By default, the user who created the project has these permissions set.
-For more information, see [Set permissions and access for work tracking](../security/set-permissions-access-work-tracking.md#set-permissions-area-path).
 - To set team iteration paths, you must be [added as the team administrator](add-team-administrator.md) or be a member of the **Project Administrators** group.

+For more information about acquiring permissions, see [Set permissions at the project- or collection-level](../security/set-project-collection-level-permissions.md) or [Set permissions and access for work tracking](../security/set-permissions-access-work-tracking.md#set-permissions-area-path).

 ## Get started